-I am currently working on a project funded by the Department for Business, Energy and Industrial Strategy (BEIS) to provide a UK-wide assessment of habitat preference for both grey and harbour seals.
+I am currently working on a project funded by the Department for Business, Energy and Industrial Strategy (BEIS) to provide UK-wide distribution maps based on habitat preference for both grey and harbour seals.
 This study will determine regional similarities and differences in resource selection for both species.
 In addition, we will update current knowledge on where seals acquire the foraging resources required for breeding, and how seals use man-made structures such as windfarms, oil and gas platforms and pipelines.

 In my MSc thesis at the University of Exeter (Cornwall Campus), I investigated the at-sea behaviour and habitat use of northern gannets at a large breeding colony in Wales.
 My research showed that both male and female breeding birds raft on the water surface adjacent to the colony before and after foraging trips.
 These findings have relevance for conservation, supporting a proposed seaward extension to the Special Protection Area (SPA), designed to protect important marine habitat for breeding gannets.

-2 (of 2 published available) for midc. (source: University of St Andrews PURE)
+3 (of 3 /dk/atira/pure/researchoutput/status/published available) for midc. (source: University of St Andrews PURE)

 Please click title of any item for full details